sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Depending on the amount of data the map maker had, it may be more or less detailed or accurate.

 ***Matches.*** An improvement on the tinderbox.
-Using it to light a torchóor anything else with abundant, exposed fuelótakes an action.
+Using it to light a torch√≥or anything else with abundant, exposed fuel√≥takes an action.
 Lighting any other fire takes 1 minute.

 ***Mirror (plastic).*** Made of synthetic products, this mirror is lighter and cheaper than its steel counterpart.